How to Apply

 2. Any applicant who is a graduate of a non-LCME approved medical school, must be enrolled in or will have completed a 12-month PGY I position in a training program approved by the Accreditation Council on Graduate Medical Education (ACGME) and must have received a 12-month residency completion certificate.
 (Preference will be given to those completing PGY I training in a Transitional Year Program, Internal Medicine, OB/GYN, Pediatrics or General Surgery residency program.)

-3. Graduates of LCME or AOA approved programs must have a score satisfactory to the GMEC on USMLE or COMLEX Boards Part I prior to being granted an interview.
-Have taken and passed Part II prior to starting residency program to be considered for the Family Medicine and/or Transitional Year Residency program.
+3. Graduates of LCME or AOA approved programs must have taken and passed Part II prior to graduating medical school to be considered for the Family Medicine and/or Transitional Year Residency program.

 4. If an applicant has not passed any part of the USMLE within three (3) attempts no further consideration will be given to their application.